Glossary

 Hysteresis

 Difference between switch-on and switch-off temperature.
-It is also called ‘differential’.
-Not to be confused with hysterics.
+It is also called ‘differential’, a better term.

 Inverter